felixplasser/theodore-qc/doc/source/program_specific_information.rst

 An interface for TDDFT computations in ONETEP is available.
 Currently (October 2021) this interface requires a developoment version of ONETEP.
+The interface can perform an analysis of CT numbers but no exporting of orbitals or densities is possible.

 Analysis occurs in a mixed basis where excitations proceed from a valence basis to a joint basis.
+TheoDORE needs information on both types of bases to operate.

-The interface needs the following files.
+The following files are required:

 * <rfile>.onetep
 * <rfile>_response_denskern_\*.dkn_dens.mat
 * <rfile>.jointngwf2atoms/valngwf2atoms
 * <rfile>.jointoverlap.mat/valoverlap.mat

-Here, :code:`rfile` is a joint prefix to all the files, which is read from the input file :code:`dens_ana.in` and can be specified via :code:`theoinp`.
+Here, :code:`<rfile>` is a joint prefix to all the files, which is read from the input file :code:`dens_ana.in` and can be specified via :code:`theoinp`.

 Other programs (cclib)